council-of-rivendell/meccg-remaster/readme.md

 * The texts of the Wizards and Lidless Eye versions have been matched.

-* Errata and clarifications from the CoE Annual Vote have been applied.

 * Similar cards have been altered based on the above criteria.

 * Card specific rules from Rules Book have been applied.

+* Future CRF changes will be applied.

 ## Report issues

-If you want to report any issue in this remaster, you can send an email to [info@meccg.es](mailto:info@meccg.es)
+If you want to report any issue in this remaster, you can send an email to [info@meccg.com](mailto:info@meccg.com)

 ## About Remaster Team